PedroGuedes11/PedroGuedes11/README.md

   Know always more in the technology world;

 - 🌱 I’m currently learning ...
-  Software Engineering in the University, a lot of videos in the YouTube and a front-end online course
+  Software Engineering on Uninter (Brazilian University)

 - 💞️ I’m looking to collaborate on ...
-  learn to make other people learn to
+  make world better being useful using technology.

 - 📫 How to reach me ...
-  @pedrinhofutsal11 on Instagram; or pedroguedes96@hotmail.com.
+  by searching @pedrinhofutsal11 on Instagram or pedroguedes96@hotmail.com.